drafael/dotfiles/README.md

 Install `brew cask install iterm2` and point your preferences to `~/dotfiles/iTerm2/com.googlecode.iterm2.plist`

 ## Git
-Use `~/.gitconfig.local` to store sensitive information such as the `git` user credentials, e.g.:
+Put in `~/.gitconfig.local` sensitive information such as the `git` user credentials, e.g.:
 ```
 [user]
     name = Denys Rafael